 On the other hand, a smaller volume keyword might only drive twenty visits a month, but they are all people who want to buy a product like yours.

-It doesn’t matter if you have 1,000 clicks but only one conversion.
-You’d much rather have 200 clicks and 20 conversions.
+It doesn’t matter if you have 1,000 clicks, if you only get a single conversion.

 2. Only bid on what makes sense for your bottom line

-Let’s say the term you found has a $5 cost per click.
-If you take the typical conversion rate of 2.70% on 1,000 clicks, that would mean you would get 27 conversions.
+Let’s say the term you use matches the median CPC, and clocks in at $1.35 per click.
+With the average conversion rate of 3.75% on 1,000 clicks, you would get 37.5 conversions.

 Always keep in mind the cost of your keywords and bid lower or higher based on your bottom line.

-If it’s cheap, increase your bid to get more clicks and rank higher.
+If your campaign is very profitable, but you’re getting a low volume of traffic, increase your bid to get more clicks and rank higher.

-If it’s too expensive, bid lower to get fewer clicks at a cheaper cost.
+If clicks cost too much, giving you a negative ROI, lower your bids to get fewer clicks at a cheaper cost.
+(Or target less competitive keywords.)

 3. Intent is critical

-Intent is the most important (and overlooked) factor in keyword selection.
-Hands down.
+The intent of a search is the most important (and overlooked) factor in keyword selection and SEO.

 For example, when you search for a term like “windshield repair now,” you are probably desperate and looking to get this problem solved ASAP.

-You’re at the bottom of the funnel almost instantly, and nearly anything can drive you to convert.
+You’re at the bottom of the funnel almost instantly, and nearly anything can drive you to convert, even a lazy ad that leads to a mediocre landing page.

 But what about a term like “best CRM”?
 What’s the intent of that search term?